mhalushka/miRge/README.md

 How to use it
 -------------

 miRge2.0 has two modules: annotate and predict.
 In order to make miRge2.0 run smoothly, setting the number of imput samples to be <= 20 and memory size to be >= 8 GB is recommended.
+Please keep in mind that predict module may take more memories

 ### Annotate mode